SNUDerek/language_detection/README.md

 lang: Chavacano        cbk     	F1: 0.66294, prc: 0.62021, rcl: 0.71200
 ```

-a qualitative analysis of false-negatives and false-positives for English and German show that there appear to be a number of mis-tagged elements in the test set.
+a qualitative analysis of false-negatives and false-positives for English and German show that there appear to be a number of mis-tagged elements in the test set. please see the notebook for details.

 ## future work